Ashish032002/Dockerization_ML/README.md

 step 1: I built a docker

 step2:  I built an image of my app

 step3:  I stored Expose required ports

-step 4:Set the entrypoint or command
+step 4: Set the entrypoint or command

-step 5:Define the command that will be executed when the container starts using the ENTRYPOINT
+step 5: Define the command that will be executed when the container starts using the ENTRYPOINT

-step 6:Ran the Docker container
+step 6: Ran the Docker container